nuls-io/nuls-v2-design-docs/design-en/g.Block Design v1.3.md

 * Interface specification

-1. According to the HASH query DB get block header byte array
+1. According to the chain ID, HASH query DB to get the block header byte array
-2. Deserialization for block header object
+2. Deserialize to block header object

 * Sample request